Free Law Project is the leading nonprofit using software, data, and advocacy to make the legal ecosystem more equitable and competitive.

 The Most Oral Arguments

-When courts said they couldn't host oral argument files, we started doing it for them.
-We now have the biggest open collection of oral argument audio in the world.
+Courts said they couldn't host oral argument files so we started doing it for them.
+Now we host the biggest collection of oral argument audio in the world.

 Listen online, subscribe to our podcasts, or make custom podcasts of your own.